biostar-dev/g-sdk/docs/_apis/network.md

 : The SSL port of the device gateway.
 The default is 51213.

 useDNS
-: If it is true, the device will try to acquire the IP address of the device gateway from the DNS server.
+: If it is true, the device will try to acquire the IP address of the gateway from the DNS server.
 Check if the device supports DNS with [CapabilityInfo.DNSSupported]({{'/api/device/' | relative_url}}#CapabilityInfo).

 DNSServer
 : The IP address of a DNS server.